André Silva (footballer, born 1995): Milan

-On 12 June 2017, Silva moved to A.C.
-Milan on a five-year contract for a fee of €38 million with the additional €2 million depending on objectives.
+On 12 June 2017, Silva moved to AC Milan on a five-year contract for a fee of €38 million with the additional €2 million depending on objectives.
 Upon signing, he told the press: "I'm very happy to have joined such a prestigious club with such a great history."
 He was given the number 9 shirt, previously worn by Gianluca Lapadula.

 Silva made his debut for the Italian club on 27 July, playing 24 minutes in the 1–0 win against Universitatea Craiova in the third qualifying round of the UEFA Europa League.
 On 17 August, for the same competition but in the play-off round, he contributed two goals and one assist to a 6–0 home rout of Shkëndija.
 On 14 September, already in the group stage, he scored a hat-trick to help the visitors defeat Austria Wien 5–1; in the process, he became the first player to achieve the feat for Milan in Europe since Kaká in 2006, and he was included in UEFA's Europa League Team of the Week due to his performance.

-Silva scored his maiden goal in the Serie A on 11 March 2018, from a last-minute header in the 1–0 away win over Genoa.
+He scored his maiden goal in the Serie A on 11 March 2018, from a last-minute header in the 1–0 away win over Genoa.

-Loan to Sevilla

 On 11 August 2018, Silva joined Spanish club Sevilla on a season-long loan with the option to purchase for €35 million.
 He made his debut the following day, coming on for Luis Muriel at the hour mark of an eventual 2–1 loss against Barcelona in the Supercopa de España.
 He scored a hat-trick in his first La Liga match on 19 August in a 4–1 victory at Rayo Vallecano, equalling the feat of Romário who achieved this in 1993, and also scored a brace in a 3–0 home defeat of Real Madrid on 26 September.

 On 25 November 2018, Silva scored the only goal in a win over Real Valladolid as Sevilla temporarily led the table.
 His performances declined over the course of the campaign, leading the Andalusians to not sign him on a permanent basis.